 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission.

-Visiting the Vatican: overview, need to know
+Visiting the Vatican TL;DR (Summary): overview, need to know

 The Vatican, or Vatican City, is not one attraction.
 Instead, it is a small state with several, distinct things to see, some accessible for free and some accessible by pre-booked ticket only.